 Here are some tips on how to clean vintage denim and disinfect them!

-1) Fill a large pot with water and add 1 cup of bleach.
+Fill a large pot with water and add 1 cup of bleach.
 Soak your jeans in the solution for 10 minutes before washing them in the washing machine with detergent.
+Machine washing can affect the color and indigo of the denim, so it's important to turn your jeans inside out and use a gentle cycle to minimize fading.

-How To Wash Vintage Jeans Without Ruining Them
+How To Wash Vintage Jeans on a Gentle Cycle Without Ruining Them

 The tips below will help you wash your vintage jeans without ruining them.